jcangas/version_info/README.md

     end

+From here, is better to use the builtin rake tasks (see it fordward).
+Here is how VersionInfo works and their user options:

-Create a file to store your version data:
+VersionInfo use yaml file to store version data:

     ---
     major: 0